mohanjeeva/TestLeaf_Automation/README.md

 ### Creating repository
 **Sign in or Sign up:** Go to the GitHub website and sign in to your account.
 If you don't have an account, you'll need to sign up for one.

-**Navigate to Repositories:** Once logged in, click on the "+" icon in the top right corner of the page, then select **New repository** from the dropdown menu.
+**Create Repositories:** Once logged in, click on the "+" icon in the top right corner of the page, then select **New repository** from the dropdown menu.

 ![image](https://github.com/mohanjeeva/TestLeaf_Automation/assets/22591852/2c8f44b0-30f2-4707-a579-5c38f61d7c05)